AsterX: a new open-source GPU-accelerated GRMHD code for dynamical spacetimes: Abstract

 \section{Abstract}

-We present \texttt{AsterX}, a novel open-source, GPU-accelerated, fully general relativistic magnetohydrodynamic (GRMHD) code designed for dynamic spacetimes in 3D Cartesian coordinates, and tailored for exascale computing.
-We utilize block-structured adaptive mesh refinement (AMR) through \texttt{CarpetX}, the new driver for the \texttt{Einstein Toolkit}, which is built on \texttt{AMReX}, a software framework for massively parallel applications. \texttt{AsterX} employs the Valencia formulation for GRMHD, coupled with the 'Z4c' formalism for spacetime evolution, while incorporating high resolution shock capturing schemes to accurately handle the hydrodynamics. \texttt{AsterX} has undergone rigorous testing in both static and dynamic spacetime, demonstrating remarkable accuracy and agreement with other codes in literature.
+We present \texttt{AsterX}, a novel open-source, modular, GPU-accelerated, fully general relativistic magnetohydrodynamic (GRMHD) code designed for dynamic spacetimes in 3D Cartesian coordinates, and tailored for exascale computing.
+We utilize block-structured adaptive mesh refinement (AMR) through \texttt{CarpetX}, the new driver for the \texttt{Einstein Toolkit}, which is built on \texttt{AMReX}, a software framework for massively parallel applications. \texttt{AsterX} employs the Valencia formulation for GRMHD, coupled with the `Z4c' formalism for spacetime evolution, while incorporating high resolution shock capturing schemes to accurately handle the hydrodynamics. \texttt{AsterX} has undergone rigorous testing in both static and dynamic spacetime, demonstrating remarkable accuracy and agreement with other codes in literature.
+Using subcycling in time, we find an overall performance gain of factor 2.5 to 4.5.
 Benchmarking the code through scaling tests on OLCF's Frontier supercomputer, we demonstrate a weak scaling efficiency of about 67\%-77\% on 4096 nodes compared to an 8-node performance.